 If you’re concerned about Raise to Wake using too much battery, I think you can rest assured that the sensors used to detect the raise gesture of the device have been configured to avoid any false positives, such as when the phone is in your pocket or when it is in a purse or backpack.

-1) Launch the Settings app on your iPhone.
+- Launch the Settings app on your iPhone.

-2) Navigate to the Display & Brightness section.
+- Navigate to Display & Brightness.

-3) Toggle off the Raise to Wake option.
+- Toggle off the Raise to Wake option.

-Going forward, the only way to wake your iPhone will be by pressing the Home button, or the Power button, effectively returning things to the way they were pre-iOS 10.
+Going forward, the only way to wake your iPhone will be by pressing the Home button, or the power button, effectively returning things to the way they were pre-iOS 10.

-Obviously, if you want to enable Raise to Wake again, then follow the same directions and press the toggle again to turn it on.
+If you want to enable Raise to Wake again, then follow the same directions and press the toggle again to turn it on.